This is a constant work in progress that will be added to over time. Got a suggestion? Send it over!

 - Character Level – The levels attained by your character gaining experience and used as milestone markers that determine when your character has learned new skills and abilities.

 - Dungeon Level – Often “dungeons” are set up in “levels” with the first level being easiest and the last level having the BBEG.

-- Spell Level - Spells are categorized in levels that have very little to do with character levels.
-Oh sure, your character has to be a certain level to be able to access higher spell levels but it's seemingly arbitrary.
+- Spell Level – Spells are categorized into levels that have very little to do with character levels.
+Oh sure, your character has to be a certain level to be able to access higher spell levels but it’s seemingly arbitrary.
 You would think a 5th-level spellcaster would be able to use 5th level spells, but no, that is really never the case.